Christ in Philippians

 Joy and unity in Christ amid suffering.

 Grace and peace flow "from God our Father and from the Lord Jesus Christ."
-This is not poetic parallelism - it is a theological claim.
-Christ is not merely a messenger of grace and peace.
-He is a co-source.
-The same grace that comes from the Father comes from the Son.
-Peace is mediated through both.
+Christ stands alongside the Father as the source of these gifts.
+The same grace that comes from the Father comes from the Son, and peace is mediated through both.
 In the Gospel of John, Jesus says, "Peace I leave with you, my peace I give unto you" (John 14:27).
 The peace Paul greets the Philippians with is Christ’s own peace.

 John opens his Gospel with the same truth: "In the beginning was the Word, and the Word was with God, and the Word was God...And the Word was made flesh" (John 1:1, 14).
 Philippians 2:6 is the doctrinal center of the incarnation.
 The divine nature did not change.
 But the divine person entered human life - finite, vulnerable, mortal.
 Hebrews says He "made himself of no reputation" and "took part of flesh and blood" (Heb.
 2:14), "though he were a Son, yet learned obedience b…

 Paul echoes Jesus’ parable of the treasure in the field: "The kingdom of heaven is like unto treasure hid in a field; the which when a man hath found, he hideth, and for joy thereof goeth and selleth all that he hath, and buyeth that field" (Matthew 13:44).
 The discovery of Christ is like finding hidden treasure.
-The response is not reluctant sacrifice but joyful surrender.
+The response is joyful surrender.
 "For joy thereof" the man sells all.
 Paul sold all.
-He counted everything loss.
-Not grudgingly, but…
+He counted everything loss, with the joy of a man who knows he has found som…

 Jesus said, “Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you” (John 14:27).
 He did not promise a trouble-free life.
 He promised a kind of peace that operates inside trouble, that does not depend on circumstances.
 Paul writes that this peace, Christ’s peace, will guard your hearts and minds.
 In 2 Corinthians 12:9, Paul learns that Christ’s grace is sufficient in weakness.
 Here, Christ’s peace is sufficient in anxiety.